Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling

 \subsubsection{Evaluation (Recommendation)}

-For the evaluation of recommendation performance, we employed the Hit Ratio (HR) and Normalized Discounted Cumulative Gain (NDCG).
+For the evaluation of recommendation performance, we employ the Hit Ratio (HR) and Normalized Discounted Cumulative Gain (NDCG).
 All models follow an interaction-based ranking strategy, consistent with the settings in \cite{kumar2018learning}.
 In other words, for each testing interaction $(u, v, t)$, a list of recommended items was generated.
-For static models that cannot provide different recommendations for each test interaction, the same item set ranked within train period is used throughout all test periods.
-To facilitate our assessment, we implemented a negative sampling strategy, randomly selecting 100 items from the entire item set, excluding those that are in the user's portfolio at each time point.
+For static models that cannot provide different recommendations for each test interaction, the same item set ranked within the train period is used throughout all test periods.
+To evaluate the performance, we utilize items from the entire item set, excluding those that are in the user's portfolio at each time point.